Gaming Levels Up: Xsolla Founder Launches X.LA Foundation on Blockchain

-Sherman Oaks, CA, Feb.
-17, 2022 (GLOBE NEWSWIRE) -- (via Blockchain Wire) Xsolla Founder Aleksandr “Shurick” Agapitov announced today the launch of X.LA Foundation, a community-driven organization designed to democratize how creators benefit from their work by utilizing novel technologies and concepts of Web3.
+LOS ANGELES, Feb.
+21, 2022 (GLOBE NEWSWIRE) -- Xsolla Founder Aleksandr "Shurick" Agapitov announced today the launch of X.LA Foundation, a community-driven organization designed to democratize how creators benefit from their work by utilizing novel technologies and concepts of Web3.

 "Most creators cannot afford the legal representation needed to protect their own work," Agapitov said.
 "X.LA seeks to level the playing field for those creators so they have as much stake in the success of their ventures as producers and distributors."